 As he usually does, Jeremy put words to something that’s been bugging me for some time.

 As I see it: we play the long game in this business.
-Standards get authored, browsers implement them (often at a varied, staggered pace), and, over time, we learn to rely on them in our work.
+Standards get authored, browsers implement them, often at a varied, staggered pace.
+Over time, we learn to rely on those standards in our work.

-Despite that, we keep getting hung-up on perceived short-term failings in various browsers.
+Despite that, we keep focusing on perceived short-term failings in various browsers.
 No, IE6 doesn’t have

 document.querySelectorAll support; no, we don’t have wide in-browser access to a user’s camera; no, there isn’t a way to reliably detect touch; no, we don’t have reliable insight into the user’s “context.”